wickyhu/redmine_helpdesk/README.md

 To use the helpdesk functionality you need to

-* add the custom field 'owner-email' to a project in the project configuration
+* add the custom field 'User Email' to a project in the project configuration
 * add a standard first reply message into the custom_field 'helpdesk-first-reply' in the project configuration (optional)
 * add an email-footer into the custom_field 'helpdesk-email-footer' in the project configuration
 * add a sender email address into the custom_field 'helpdesk-sender-email' in the project configuration (optional)